LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       In spite of his other interests, he always returned to painting portraits.
 Portrait of an Artist (Pool with Two Figures) and Rabbit were among his most famous and most lucrative.
 In addition, he took an interest in self-portraiture, painting some 300.
 In 2012, Hockney became a member of the Order of Merit.
 After a career of more than sixty years, he is still regarded as one of Britain’s most celebrated contemporary artists and respected around the world.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/david-hockney-painted-by-lucian-freud.jpg
+        imageTitle: Lucian Freud's David Hockney painted in 2002 (© Lucian Freud)
+      - imageUrl: /assets/david-hockney-people-waiting-at-royal-academy.jpg
+        imageTitle: People waiting for the Hockney exhibition at the Royal Academy in London (© Tony Hisgett, CC BY 2.0)
 ---
 ## No artist creates in a vacuum.